Platforms love a UI update - and suddenly a simple task becomes a scavenger hunt.

 ⚠️ Sharing account login details of a personal account is a big security risk and will cause problems because of 2-factor authentication (required for certain Business Suite functions).

-This method requires using a Meta Business Portfolio to request Partner access to a Facebook Page.
-It is not a change of ownership but a request for permission to run specific tasks on the Page, including creating posts, replying to comments, running ads, or viewing Page analytics.
+It’s not a change of ownership but a request for permission to run specific tasks on the Page, including creating posts, replying to comments, running ads, or viewing Page analytics.

 Step 1.
 Go to ‘Pages’ under Settings in Meta Business Suite.